Lytigas/snake-ai-battle/README.md

 ## Game Description

-It's two-player snake, whoever crashes last wins.
+It's two-player snake, except the snakes have infinite length.
+Whoever crashes last wins.
 If both players crash at the same time, it's a tie.
 Also known as Tron light cycles.
 Players collide with boundary walls.

 The game is played on a 32x32 board, indexed and with directions as shown: